zebajholmes/tech_challenge/Readme.md

 -probably want a whole module for checking the raw data

-Question: How you might approach triaging or otherwise remediating data with unresolved errors
+<b>Question: How you might approach triaging or otherwise remediating data with unresolved errors</b>

 -records rejected for errors or dirty data could be logged, they could also be loaded to a rejected table in the database, for later review and remediation.
 -might introduce logic to clean common issues.
 Maybe for example some multiple event codes could be normalized to a single event, don’t know enough about the data yet.

 <b>Question: How you might better stage the pipeline using data warehousing strategies</b>